Campaign dates and budget

-When setting up a new campaign, Twitter Ads offers two timeframe choices:
+When setting up a new ad group, we offer two timeframe choices:

-- Start immediately and run continuously.
-This is the default setting and means your campaign will run until you (a) your campaign budget is reached or (b) you stop the campaign manually.
+Start immediately and run continuously.
+This is the default setting and means your ad group will run until you (a) your ad group budget is reached or (b) you stop the ad group manually.

-- Set start and end dates.
-If you choose this option, your campaign will only run during the time range you specify.
+Set start and end dates.
+If you choose this option, your ad group will only run during the time range you specify.

-The first option is useful for “always-on” campaigns, and the second is great for campaigns looking to target a specific event, such as a limited time offer, event, or season.
+The first option is useful for “always-on” activations, and the second is great for activations looking to target a specific event, such as a limited-time offer, event, or season.

-You can set your campaign dates according to your advertising goals and update them at any time by clicking “Edit Campaign”.
-It’s good practice to always set campaign total budgets and campaign end dates to avoid unintended charges.
+You can set your ad group dates according to your advertising goals and update them at any time.

-When setting up your campaign, you can choose between two pacing options, which indicate how you want your daily budgets spent:
+When setting up your ad groups, you can choose between two pacing options, which indicate how you want your daily budgets spent:

-Standard delivery is the default pacing option and attempts to smooth your campaign’s spend over the course of the day while still spending your full daily budget.
+Standard delivery is the default pacing option and attempts to smooth your ad group’s spend over the course of the day while still spending your full daily budget.

 We recommend accelerated delivery for time-sensitive campaigns attempting to deliver during specific events such as live TV shows and sporting events.